peltos/d20-drafts/README.md

 The following options are available in the `.env` file,
 - `TOKEN` - The discord token that is required to start this application
-- `TIME` - The time it takes for people to vote on every plot point. (defaults at 5000 miliseconds)
+- `TIME` - The time in miliseconds it takes for people to vote on every plot point. (defaults at 10000 miliseconds / 10 seconds)